Skip to Content

 5. Invertebrate

 An animal with many cells and no backbone is called an invertebrate.
-Invertebrates make up more than 95% of all animal species worldwide.
+Invertebrates account for more than 95% of all animal species worldwide.
 They can survive in different environments depending on how they live and reproduce.

 Every environment on earth, from the oceans and rainforests to the deserts and polar regions, has invertebrates.